tewarid/tewarid.github.io/_posts/2013/2013-11-27-read-icmp-packets-in-c#-using-raw-sockets.md

 tags: icmp raw socket c# .net windows network programming
 comments: true
 ---
+# Read ICMP packets in C# using raw sockets

 Raw sockets are useful when you want to read all details of a network packet such as the IP header, protocol header, and payload.
 They can also be used to communicate using protocols that don't have a higher level API, which means most protocols that are not UDP or TCP based.
 Reading [ICMP protocol](http://www.ietf.org/rfc/rfc792.txt) packets is one useful example.